 • Adding an auxiliary lane between the I-80 and westbound SR-82 interchange ramps;

-• Converting the single lane exit ramp to SR-82 westbound as a two-lane exit ramp (1 drop lane and 1 option lane); and
+• Converting the single lane exit ramp to SR-82 westbound as a two-lane exit ramp (one drop lane and one option lane); and

 • Raising existing guardrail to exceed minimum heights

 The project’s estimated total cost, provided by the sponsor, is $2,065,354.
 The estimated cost of preliminary engineering planning study (PEPS) is $25,744.
 The estimated cost of preliminary engineering preliminary development (PEPD) is $336,400.
 The estimated cost of preliminary engineering detailed design (PEDD) is $124,960.
 The estimated cost of construction is $1,475,000.
 The estimated cost of construction engineering is $103,250.The PEPS, PEPD and C will be funded with $1,327,500 in Highway Safety Improvement Program (HSIP) funds and $737,854 in ODOT funds.

 CONDITION: Sponsor must provide Interchange Operations Study (IOS) with capacity calculations showing difference between No Build and Build conditions per Local Design Manual (LDM) requirements.

 - The Transportation Subcommittee felt the staff condition, sponsor must provide Interchange Operations Study (IOS) with capacity calculations showing difference between No Build and Build conditions per Local Design Manual (LDM) requirements, is redundant because the understanding of the subcommittee and ODOT is that the Board will not be able to amend the project to the TIP until FHWA approves the IOS, as inherent in ODOT’s project development process.

 - Recommended for Planning and Programming Committee review.